-The first memory I have of using a 'real' camera was an attempt to photograph a local band at a talent night in Deptford, SE London, using a Zorki 4K and a hand held light meter.
+The first memory I have of using a 'real' camera was at a local talent night in Deptford, SE London, using a Zorki 4K and a hand held light meter.
 None of the shots came out, I didn't know much about film speeds, push processing and clip testing then, but I'd been bitten by the bug!

 Using my living room as a studio, equipped with some ancient Bowens flash heads and various soft boxes and reflectors, my house doubled as a fully equipped studio and darkroom complex.

-Discovery of the internet in 1998, lead me to build my first website to display my photography.
-The learning curve of making websites and digital imaging was something I do not wish to repeat and the effort resulted in me running a small online general stock agency for a few years.
+Discovery of the internet in 1998, lead me to my first website to display my photography.
+The learning curve of making websites and digital imaging was something I do not wish to repeat and this lead to me running a small online general stock agency for a few years.

 Having spent many hours shut away in a traditional darkroom, I love the freedom of expression that digital imaging gives me, although I miss the 'feel' of working with film, paper and chemicals.

-My background includes lighting design, film/video production and web design & development.
+My background also includes lighting design, film/video production.